veracruz-project/veracruz-examples/i-poc/README.md

         "additionalProperties": False
     }
     ```
+   * id: allows identification of this instance for the purpose of VaaS
    * ciphersuite: identifies what are the algorithms to be used for cryptographic operations (TLS, hashing,  keys signing, etc..)
    * debug: True runs in debug mode, false runs in normal mode
    * enable_clock: True allows wasm program to use the read the OS clock